 FURminator Deshedding Tool for Cats

-Before we jump into individual product reviews of the top 10 best brushes on the market, let’s talk about the types of cat brushes available, identifying which brushes are best for certain coat types and personalities.
+Before we jump into individual product reviews of the top 11 best cat brushes on the market, let’s talk about the types of cat brushes available, identifying which brushes are best for certain coat types and personalities.

 Ideal for: All coat types, cats who like being brushed

 These brushes have fine wire teeth set on varying angles.
-Because the wire teeth comb through your cat’s fur from multiple angles, they are very effective for removing loose hair as well as dirt and dander.
-The thin metal tines aren’t painful for most cats, but can irritate sensitive skin.
-If your cat has damaged skin or is particularly sensitive to touch, you may choose a rubber brush or grooming glove instead.
+Because the wire teeth comb through your cat’s fur from multiple angles, these brushes are very effective for removing loose hair as well as dirt and dander.
+The thin metal tines aren’t painful for most cats but can irritate sensitive skin.
+If your cat has damaged skin or is particularly sensitive to touch, you may want to choose a rubber brush or grooming glove instead.

 Ideal for: Long-haired cats prone to mats